locnh/k8s-puller/README.md

 1. Fork me
 2. Make changes
 3. Create pull request
-4. Grab a cup of coffee
+4. Grab a cup of tee and enjoy